 In today's tutorial, we will be looking at how to make a Matrix effect in Photoshop, inspired by the ever-inspiring and trans allegory Matrix franchise!
 We will be taking the classic Matrix effect to the next level by adding depth and light bokeh.
 You'll also learn how to make a Matrix falling code effect using textures that do all of the heavy lifting.

-What You Will Learn in This Matrix Photoshop Tutorial
+What You'll Learn in This Matrix Photoshop Tutorial

 - How to make a Matrix effect